 Ontario COVID-19 screening site, if you think you need a COVID test.
 Please note, the TWH COVID Assessment Centre is separate from the Emergency Department.

 You must make an appointment to have a virtual visit in the Emergency Department.
-Appointment spots open at noon (12:00 pm) for the same day.
+Appointment spots open 2 hours before the first appointment for the same day.
 Spots are booked on a first-come first-served basis.

-We respond to submitted forms between 12:00 pm and 8:00 pm, Monday to Friday.
+We respond to submitted forms 2 hours before the first appointment until the last appointment of the day.
 If you submit a form during these hours, you can expect to wait an average of 1 hour before hearing back, via email.
 Outside of these times, we will not respond to request forms.

 Our Emergency Departments at